MillerBrainObservatory/millerbrainobservatory.github.io/docs/source/index.rst

         :img-top: index-images/getting_started.svg
         :text-align: center

-        Getting started
+        Pipelines
         ^^^

-        New to NumPy?
-Check out the Absolute Beginner's Guide.
-It contains an introduction to NumPy's main concepts and links to additional tutorials.
+        New to coding?
+Check out the user guides.
+        It contains collections of MBO explinations and resources.

         +++